reverbdotcom/code_extension/web_full_stack/ruby/README.md

 This is the Ruby/Rails part of the code extension.
 Tests are written using Rspec.

 ## Setup

+**During the interview, this application will run in a cloud-based IDE, so don't worry about running it locally.
+These setup instructions are purely for documentation purposes only.**

-1. Install ruby 3.1.3.
+1. Install Ruby based on the `.ruby-version` file.
 We like to use [rbenv](https://github.com/rbenv/rbenv), but do your thing, it's all good.

 2. `gem install bundler`